Table of Contents

 Companion Planting for Pest Control

 Strategic plant pairings create natural protection without chemicals.
-The concept is simple—certain species grow better together and protect each other.
+Companion planting as a concept is simple—certain species grow better together and protect each other.
 The classic example is the “Three Sisters” method developed by Native Americans—corn provides a structure for beans to climb, beans fix nitrogen in the soil, and squash shades the ground, preventing weeds and some pests.
 Pretty clever, right?

 Some greenies work better as a team.
 Nasturtiums attract aphids away from your veggies, basically taking one for the team.
 Marigolds protect tomatoes from those pesky nematodes.
 And herbs that keep bugs away, like basil, partner perfectly with tomatoes, making them taste better while keeping hornworms away.